Yandex Cloud

 • New subnet.

-• Select Public access to make the host accessible from outside Yandex Cloud, if required.
+• To make the host accessible from outside Yandex Cloud, select Public access.

 6. Click Save.